ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 ## HP Omnigo

 I have a couple of omnigo's These are neat.
 They're DOS machines that run GEOS, and have a touch screen.
 I'll keep one.
 I'll keep all of them if I can figure out a way to make them useful, but so far I haven't made them useful.
-No accessories.

-$55 shipped in the US

-## Lexicomp Gradebook

-It's a small (slightly larger than pocket sized) IBM PC compatible computer with a full sized keyboard and PCMCIA slot.
-Runs on AA batteries.
-Has a full serial and parallel port.
-If I could figure out how to make it see CF cards in the PCMCIA slot, I'd keep it, but so far, I have been unsuccessful in doing so (I'll blame time, it looks like it should be doable.
-I could use an SRAM card instead, allegedly it can boot from those! but that doesn't fit my current strategieis.)

-$125 shipped in the US
+$50, free shipping in the US.

 ## Palm Pilots

-I have a lot of late era palms, including a tapwave Zodiac 2, palm T|X, e2, and lifedrive.
+I have a lot of late era palms, including a tapwave Zodiac 2, palm TX, e2, and lifedrive.
 (I love these.
 I'll keep a lifedrive, but I have more than one.
 I might keep the Zodiac.)

 Palm E2 - $50
-Palm T|X - $60
+Palm TX - $60
 Palm Life Drive - $70

 I have some chargers and sync cables too, but not many. $15/each.

-I can supply some tips on using the machines in the modern era, and software, including a video player.
-Allegedly there is a driver for SDHC cards and a WPA2 driver for the T|X and lifedrive, but I have yet to attempt to use them.

-All Palm prices include shipping in the US.
+Palm prices include shipping in the US.

 ## Sony Mavica FD